The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of David Hockney's Celia Adjusting Her Eyelash (signed) is estimated to be worth between £2,200 and £3,300.
 This lithograph print, created in 1979, has shown consistent value growth since its first sale in April 2002.
-Over the past 12 months, the average selling price was £1,958, across 1 total sale.
-This artwork has a steady auction history, having been sold 11 times at auction.
+Over the past 12 months, the average selling price was £1,958, across a total of 1 sale.
+This artwork has an auction history of 11 total sales.
+In the last five years, the hammer price has ranged from £1,958 in April 2025 to £5,310 in May 2021, with an average annual growth rate of -3%.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis